 Michelle joined the Center for Gender and Student Engagement in July 2013.
 Through her work for the CGSE, Michelle has overseen large-scale campus campaigns including the White Ribbon Campaign, V-Day Dartmouth, Sexual Assault Awareness Month, and PRIDE.
 She provides individual student support, identity-based co-curricular education, and advises gender-related student organizations.
 Prior to joining the CGSE, Michelle served as the Community Director of the Russell Sage Cluster within the Office of Residential Life.
 During that time, she worked closely with the CGSE as co-advisor to the Gender Neutral Programming Floor.
 Michelle has been part of the Dartmouth community since 2011.
 Michelle holds a B.A. in Mass Communication and English with a concentration in Journalism and a M.A. in Communication from the University of Delaware.
 Her graduate work is in interpersonal communication with a research focus on mindfulness, appraisal, and attribution of responsibility within the comforting process.

-Karen joined the CGSE in 2011, and now serves as Office Manager supporting the Director and Associate Director. she is responsible for oversight of the center, including reservations, managing budgets, coordinating and supporting programmatic events and is the scheduler for Cutter Shabazz Affinity House.
-Prior to coming to Dartmouth, Karen spent 7 years at the London Borough of Tower Hamlets, working as an Administrative Officer in the Children with Disabilities Team and before that for 13 years a Secretary for an engineering company, covering a wide range of administrative tasks.
-Karen enjoys working with students and providing a welcoming and inclusive space and is motivated by the daily challenges of the work.
+Karen joined the CGSE in 2009, and serves as the Office Manager.
+She is responsible for oversight of the office, including space reservations, managing budgets, coordinating and supporting programmatic events and is the scheduler for Cutter Shabazz Affinity House.
+Prior to Dartmouth, Karen spent 7 years at the London Borough of Tower Hamlets, working as an Administrative Officer in the Children with Disabilities Team and before that for 13 years a Secretary for an engineering company, covering a wide range of administrative tasks.